migramirez2/Harmony-ONE/progress/aaron-li.md

+2024-09-27 Sat (0.5h): Research and analysis on meme trading signals and AI capabilities

-2024-09-27 Fri (3.7h): Analysis of AI-readable signals from top meme gainers.
+2024-09-27 Fri (5.6h): Analysis of Ledger app and plugin code, workflow, and minimal path to build app.
+Analysis of AI-readable signals from top meme gainers.
 Review and analyze supply calculation API and code.
 Quick review on 1market prediction market

 2024-09-26 Thu (5.3h): Investigation on supply issues and related code.
 Staking-related wallet and fund recovery operations.
 Review and discuss trading app.
 Analyze ledger app detailed requirements and code